Our Top Picks

 "A unique take on Earl Grey, this loose leaf black tea has hints of bergamot, vanilla, and caramel."

-Best for a Sore Throat: Traditional Medicinals Throat Coat at Target
+Best for a Sore Throat: Traditional Medicinals Organic Throat Coat at Amazon

 "This tea is made from slippery elm and licorice root for their soothing properties, which help sore throats and upset stomachs."